rerun-io/rerun-docs/docs/reference/library.md

 ## Controlling logging globally

 Rerun logging is enabled by default.
-The default logging behavior can be overridden at runtime using the `RERUN` environment variable:
+The logging behavior can be overridden at runtime using the `RERUN` environment variable:

 ```sh
 export RERUN=off